Fraud Blocker Autumn Budget - will Capital Gains Tax (CGT) go up? | Saltus

 There are some reasons why Rachel Reeves may choose to leave CGT alone.
 She could break a manifesto pledge instead.
 If they simply returned National Insurance rates to their previous levels, prior to their reduction under the last Government, that would be enough to fill the ‘black hole’.
 However, Starmer’s popularity has taken a nosedive, and breaking promises is never popular.
 A more likely reason they may avoid it, is that doing so could bring in little revenue.
 HMRC’s own projections estimate that raising the higher CGT rate by 10% would actually lead to a £2.025bn decrease in revenue by 2027-28![5][6]
 This is due to people choosing not to crystalise their gains, moving abroad or making greater use of tax vehicles that can shelter assets from CGT.
 The IFS have considered this in their recommendations though.
 They aren’t suggesting the Chancellor simply raises rates but overhaul the way CGT is applied altogether.
 They include measures to tackle people leaving the UK to realise gains and reducing the ways gains can be sheltered.
 Reeves could decide to take some, or all, of their advice which may remove some of her nervousness about causing a reduction in tax revenues by making the changes.
 In addition, the Chancellor has attempted to position herself as ‘growth orientated’ and ‘business friendly’ on numerous occasions.
 Executives at FTSE 100 firms are claiming that the government aren’t listening when it comes to CGT and small business owners are decrying the suggestion that the Government may remove Business Asset Disposal Relief.[7][8]Failing to listen to this group could quickly re-establish Labour as an ‘anti-business’ party.

 So, will Capital Gains Tax go up in the Autumn budget?
 I can’t be certain but, on balance, I think it most likely will.
 Whilst I’ve explored both sides of this argument, it is even more unlikely that CGT is going down any time soon, possibly ever.
-So, if you have gains, ask yourself: what exactly are you waiting for?
+So, if you have gains, perhaps take some time to reflect and review your position.

 Do you want to improve your tax position?